cookiebaits/ckerestrm/README.md

 **Historical Note:**

 CookieRTMPS was originally born as a fork to address a critical security vulnerability in an older RTMP relay project that lacked proper stream key validation (allowing unauthorized individuals to hijack streams if they found the server IP/port).
 CookieRTMPS has since evolved into a standalone, feature-rich multistreaming platform that prioritizes strict security, stability, and ease-of-use for the community.

+---
+**License, Legal and Disclaimers:**

+CookieRTMPS is sole property of cookiebaits and ruinscams brand.
+This RTMP is not for public use without explicit permission.
+If you decide to use it for personal use, there is no warranty and no support on this program.
+Do not use this program as it is made specifically for Cookiebaits' personal use.
+Private use only, do not download or download at your own risk as it may track, log and record sensitive information.